 "Which foods to eat" has become one of the most discussed topics of our time.
 For many people being religious about their diet substitutes being religious about a religion.
 Being on a Keto diet gives one access to a global community of fellow carb-counters as well as a deep hope for things to turn for the better in the future.
 For every diet, there is a head figure, an authority that has suffered for you so you don't have to.

 The underlying problem is real.
 50% of American kids are obese and people adopting a Western diet suffer from all sorts of illnesses pretty much unknown until 100-150 years ago.
 Trillions of Euros are spent globally on fighting diseases that are preventable in the first place.
-Billions of Euros are spent on clever marketing by big corporations to convince us to eat that Double Whopper with extra cheese complemented by a sugary drink.
+Billions of Euros are spent on clever Marketing by big corporations to convince us to eat that Double Whopper with extra cheese poured down with a sugary drink.
 We are societies of people suffering from poor diets.

 A few things have changed in the last years: a) We are getting sicker and sicker while b) destroying the environment.
 At the same time we are c) hyperconnected, so it's become hard to not be aware of these issues.
 As a result, d) science has picked up and now we know more a bit more about the positive or negative influence food can have on our bodies.
 Maybe a last point is the realization that e) doctors are often as knowledgable about nutrition as a first-grader.

 These points inspire millions of people around the world to become "people on a diet".
 These are millions of simultaneous experiments being run by people who feel that they get poisoned by many of the every day foods we consume and that a lot of our problems are in fact easily preventable.
 Allergies, for instance, have become the norm instead of a real disease.
 Constant pain often gets blamed on the psyche instead of trying to adopt a more natural way of eating.